In returning and rest, in quietness and trust, God draws us to the silent depths of who we are in him (Isaiah 30:15)

 The retreat has been carefully crafted to be relevant and accessible to anyone searching for truth and peace, regardless of their faith, beliefs or previous experience of meditation.

-Being on retreat is a precious opportunity to be still, to be silent, to practice living simply and peacefully and cultivate the gift of loving-awareness as we devote ourselves to the depth-dimension of faith and life.
+Being on retreat is a precious opportunity to be still and to be silent — to step back from conversation and distraction, and to practice living simply and peacefully.
+It allows us to cultivate the gift of peaceful awareness as we devote ourselves more fully to the depth-dimension of faith and life.

 A detailed timetable for the retreat will be sent to everyone attending.
 The retreat starts on Friday at 4:30 pm with an orientation talk, followed by a period of silent meditation before dinner.
 Short talks across the weekend will be balanced with periods of sitting meditation, walking meditation, time for private reflection and enjoyment of the beautiful grounds.
 The retreat will finish after lunch and a closing conversation on Sunday.